GEOFARL/online-dictionary/README.md

 ## Run locally

 1. Create and fill all `.env` files, use `.env.example` for reference.
-2. Initialize database by running `npm run create-db` on Linux based systems or by running a `./scripts/init_db.sh` script on the Windows machine.
+2. Create the database and run the migrations by `npm run migrate:up`
 3. Install dependencies: `npm install`
 4. Install pre-commit hooks: `npx simple-git-hooks`.
 This hook is used to verify code style on commit.
 5. Build an app: `npm run build`.